regen-network/regen-ledger/docs/modules/ecocredit/protobuf.md

 <a name="regen.ecocredit.v1alpha1.Precision"></a>

 ### Precision
-Precision defines decimal precision of a credit batch.
+Precision represents a credit batch precision with a batch_denom and max_decimal_places.

 | Field | Type | Label | Description |